 IT’S JUST SO EASY TO CON

-In their initial days, these young people have little or no assist in phrases of expert steering.
+In their initial days, these young people have little or no assistance in phrases of expert steering.
 “Racketeers trap them in the name of having them paintings, take the money, and vanish.
 In many cases, the scammers literally shut down their office and run away,” says Raghavan.

 YOU DON’T NEED A CARD to work as a model!